 How to Use the Excel SUMIF Function

-In this tutorial, you'll learn how to use the Excel SUMIF function.
-In Excel, a SUMIF is a function to sum the values in a range of cells that meet single criteria.
+In this tutorial, you'll learn how to use the Excel SUMIF function to sum the numerical values in a range of cells that meet a single condition.

 The syntax of the SUMIF function is as follows:

 - Range: The range of cells that you want to be evaluated by the criteria you specify.

 - Criteria: The criteria used to determine cells to add.

 - Sum_range: [Optional].
 The actual cells in a range that you want to sum.

 - If sum_range omitted, a SUMIF adds the cells specified in the range argument.

 - Text criteria or criteria, which include mathematical or logical symbols, need to be enclosed in double quotation marks.
 If specified criteria are numeric, double quotation marks are not required.